LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

             for card in removedcards:
                 print "-Removed: ", toHexString( card.atr )

-    try:
     print "Insert or remove a smartcard in the system." print "This program will exit in 10 seconds" print ""
     cardmonitor = CardMonitor()
     cardobserver = printobserver()
     cardmonitor.addObserver( cardobserver )

 Sending APDUs to a Smart Card Obtained from Card Monitoring